I beg to move,

 I have a lot to say.
 Forgive me—I will try to address some of the issues that hon.
 Members have brought up in the debate.
 I will make some headway and see where we are on time.

 Based on those principles, the proposal we have consulted on is to introduce an earnings threshold for free school meals and the early years pupil premium of £7,400.
-That is equivalent, depending on a family’s exact circumstances, to an income of £18,000-£24,000, once benefits are taken into account.
+That is equivalent, depending on a family’s exact circumstances, to an income of £18,000 to £24,000, once benefits are taken into account.
 We will publish our response to the consultation shortly.
 I will briefly set out our thinking on the proposals in more detail.

 Will the Minister give way?